HituziANDO/LoggingViewKit/README.md

 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![Swift Package Manager compatible](https://img.shields.io/badge/Swift%20Package%20Manager-compatible-brightgreen.svg)](https://github.com/apple/swift-package-manager)

-LoggingViewKit is a framework records a user's click operation.
+LoggingViewKit is a framework that can record user click events, etc. All records are stored in a local database and the framework does not send any data externally.

 ## Include in Your Project